bloodykheeng/notes/nginx/nginx-laravel-deploy.md

 this will clone folder phpMyAdmin into html then we can point to it using our confs either the default conf or any of ur choice

+Nb its not really nesssary to create the symbolic link u can just forgo it and u add the conf with this as ur root root /usr/share/;
+not this root /var/www/html/;

 If PHPMyAdmin is not accessible, configure Nginx:

 ```bash